-Kenilworth Aquatic Gardens Professional Review and Guide
+Kenilworth Aquatic Gardens Professional Guide

 "This is a short hike but well worth the time to see the amazing water flowers and plants that grow in this marsh.
 The trail winds around several ponds and out to the marsh that joins the Anacostia River.
 The gardens contain an array of ponds with thousands of blooming water flowers, including several varieties of water lilies.
 These bloom in the late spring and summer and are best during the morning before temperatures get too hot—they tend to close up if it reaches over 90 degrees.